 Take a look at these compliance disaster OSHA enforcement news releases.

-And more compliance disaster: EPA Statistics and Facilities.
+And more compliance disaster, do your own research: EPA Statistics and Facilities.

 I have seen organizations deal with very costly problems with the IRS, OSHA, DOJ and DOL.
 See this blog on an OSHA disaster.
 Not only were there fines for the infractions, there were repeat infractions!